School of Art + Design

 ASSISTANT PROFESSOR (Tenure-Track): ART HISTORY/VISUAL STUDIES

 The School of Art and Design at San Diego State University seeks candidates for an assistant professor tenure track position in Art History/Visual Studies.
-The successful candidate will teach modern and contemporary art history (for example, global studies, contemporary issues in photography, critical theory and practice of visual media, social collective art practice, the role of art and exhibitions in the contemporary world) and work with faculty to develop new courses that foster interdisciplinary, multi-media competencies for undergraduate studio and art history majors as well as for graduate students in the MFA program.
-Applicants must be well versed in cultural studies and be committed to interdisciplinary and collaborative approaches.
+The successful candidate will teach modern and contemporary art history (for example, global studies, contemporary issues in art and design, critical theory and practice of visual media, social or collective art practice, the role of art and exhibitions in the contemporary world) and work with faculty to develop new courses that foster interdisciplinary, concept-driven, multimedia, and/or participatory competencies for undergraduate studio and art history majors as well as for graduate students in the MFA program.
+Applicants must be well versed in global cultural studies and be committed to interdisciplinary and collaborative approaches to teaching and learning.
 The successful candidate will share administrative responsibilities in the School of Art and Design and should manifest strong qualities of professionalism and collegiality.

-A Ph.D. in Art History and/or Visual Studies is required.
-Strong verbal and written skills are necessary.
-An engagement with art practice is desirable but not required.
+A PhD in Art History and/or Visual Studies is required.
+Strong verbal and written communication is necessary.
 A minimum of two years’ teaching experience is preferred.
 Candidate will show potential for continuous, ongoing, productive professional growth through published and/or other types of peer-reviewable research.

 A Ph.D. should be in-hand at the start of the appointment.